tybens/leilanibender.com/blog/source/_posts/Python-History-Since-the-Fifteenth-Century.md

 ### Julia

-When I think of "things that are like Python", Julia is the first thing that pops up.
-This is really awesome, because Julia is really awesome (opinions, oops) and that reflects well on Python.
-Julia's primary connection to Python is that it lets you use Python functions.
-Additionally, Julia is also well known for mathematical / data science computations which explains the similarities.

-In particular, Julia quotes "We want something as usable for general programming as Python" on their [Why We Created Julia](https://julialang.org/blog/2012/02/why-we-created-julia/) post.
-Though Julia is fundamentally different by being compiled and JITted, , no language comes syntactically closer to Python.
+Julia quotes "We want something as usable for general programming as Python" on their [Why We Created Julia](https://julialang.org/blog/2012/02/why-we-created-julia/) post.
+Though Julia is fundamentally different by being JITed-ish and more static, no language comes syntactically closer to Python.

 ### Ruby